Zero-Flow Encoders: Background

 One way to summarize our dataset is to identify a small subset of features that are sufficient to predict the targeting features.
 In this section, we briefly review such sufficiency through the lens of undirected graphical models and Markov blankets.

-An undirected graphical model is defined as an undirected graph $G = (E, V)$, where $V \in \{1, \dots, d\}$ are indices of random variables in $Z$. $G$ encodes the conditional independence of $Z$.
+An undirected graphical model is defined as an undirected graph $G = (E, V)$, where $V \in \{1, \dots, d\}$ are indices of a multivariate random variable $Z$. $G$ encodes the conditional independence of $Z$.
 See, e.g., Section 4 in \citet{koller2009probabilistic} for more details.

 Given a binary partition of the graph, indicated by a mask $\bm \in \{0, 1\}^d$.
 The Markov blanket of the target feature $Z_\bm$, denoted by $\mathcal{M}(Z_\bm)$, is defined as the minimal subset $\mathcal{M}(Z_\bm)\subseteq Z_{-\bm}$ such that